-Early Retirement and the COVID-19 Pandemic: What You Need to Know
+Early Retirement: What You Need to Know

-Taking early retirement voluntarily
+Voluntary early retirement

 If the opportunity to retire early comes your way, perhaps as your employer is downsizing or changing the requirements for an official retirement, you may want to seize it.
 But before you voluntarily step away from your employer, consider the following:

 - Check your retirement savings.

 Double check your retirement savings to make sure your finances (cash and investments) are sufficient to power you through two (or even three) decades in retirement, depending upon your early retirement age.
 This will help determine how early you can retire.